SoraK93/fullstack-react-gfg-course-notes/routing/routing.md

 ## Getting started with React Router
 React Router comrises several key components, each playing a distinct role in facilitating navigation and view management:
 1. **BrowserRouter:** Leveraging HTML5 history API to syynchronie the application's UI with the URL.
-By intercepting UEL changes, BrowserRouter enables seamless navigation without triggering full-page reloads.
+By intercepting URL changes, BrowserRouter enables seamless navigation without triggering full-page reloads.
-2. **Route:** Define mapping between specific URL apths and the corresponding components.
+2. **Route:** Define mapping between specific URL paths and the corresponding components.
 By associating components with specific URLs, developers create a hierarchical structure that mirrors the application's navigation flow.
 3. **Switch:** Ensures that only one route is rendered at a time, preventing multiple components from being displayed simultaneously.
 4. **Link:** By leveraging Link components instead of traditional anchor tags, developers can ensure that navigation occurs within the confines of the React Router environment, preserving the SPA paradigm.